cocotb/cocotb/docs/source/building.rst

     Currently it supports the values ``verilog`` for Verilog or SystemVerilog tops, and ``vhdl`` for VHDL tops.
     This is used by simulators that support more than one interface (:term:`VPI`, :term:`VHPI`, or :term:`FLI`) to select the appropriate interface to start cocotb.

-    The variable is also made available to cocotb tests conveniently as :data:`cocotb.LANGUAGE`.

 .. make:var:: VHDL_GPI_INTERFACE

     Explicitly sets the simulator interface to use when :make:var:`TOPLEVEL_LANG` is ``vhdl``.